shuaichentian/Auroral-Boundary-Determination/README.md

 2. Matlab2018

 ## Quick start
+>The folder `Pre-trained CNN_PYTHON` contains the code for extracting the confidence map (see the paper for more details).
+>>The subfolder `Image_test` is used to store the UVI images.
+>>The subfolder `Confidence map` is used to store the extracted confidence map corresponding to the UVI images in `Image_test`.
   Run the following command to obtain the confidence map for corresponding UVI images.
 (The `pre-trained_CNN_model.h5` contains the pre-trained model and weight parameters )

 ```
 python model_load.py